 - Apex plate

-and depending on the engineering requirements of the building, will be fastened together with nuts, bolts, tek screws or a combination of all three.
+Depending on the engineering requirements of the building, a portal frame will be fastened together with nuts, bolts, tek screws or a combination of all three.

 History Of Portal Frames

 Portal frames were first developed during World War II, but they became widely popular in the 1960s.
 Today, they are used to create different kinds of enclosures, particularly wide-span ones such as warehouses, agricultural buildings, hangars, factories, as well as retail and storage facilities.
 In Australia, they are most often used as structural framing for steel sheds, both residential and commercial.

 There are many advantages to using portal frames when building wide-span enclosures.
 Large spaces can be built and enclosed with the minimum amount of materials, a huge advantage for builders because it helps them minimise costs.